ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/a-simple-favor-blu-ray-vinyl-soundtrack.markdown

   \ 3 audio commentaries with the cast and crew, 8 making-of featurettes, a gag reel,\
   \ deleted scenes, and an alternate ending and many more for YOU to discover!"
 section3-content: "<p>We have managed to get our hands on the crazy comedy A Simple\
-  \ Favor on Blu-Ray and the official vinyl soundtrack to give away to one of our\
+  \ Favor on Blu-ray and the official vinyl soundtrack to give away to one of our\
   \ lucky USA NME AAA members to win!</p> \r\n<p>If you like what you’re hearing,\
   \ enter the form below for a chance to win and get ready to enjoy this stylish post-modern\
   \ comedy film NOW!</p>"
-entry-title: "Win A Simple Favor on Blu-Ray and the official vinyl soundtrack!"
+entry-title: "Win A Simple Favor on Blu-ray and the official vinyl soundtrack!"
-entry-content: "Enter the draw to win  A Simple Favor on Blu-Ray and the official\
+entry-content: "Enter the draw to win  A Simple Favor on Blu-ray and the official\
   \ vinyl soundtrack by completing the form below before 23:59 on 18th of January\
   \ 2019."
 has-winner: false
-prize-description: "A Simple Favor on Blu-Ray and the official vinyl soundtrack."
+prize-description: "A Simple Favor on Blu-ray and the official vinyl soundtrack."
 special-conditions: "Multiple entries are allowed up to one every day."
 country-restrictions:
 - "US"